The VDP.Eagle unites around 200 of Germany’s finest wineries.

 ECOLOGY

-• Slightly more than one third of the VDP.Estates are already working organically, with a strong upward trend (many are in the three-year conversion phase)
+• Just over a third of VDP.Estates are already certified organic, with a strong upward trend (many are in the three-year conversion phase)

-• 16 % of the German organic winegrowing area is managed by the VDP
+• 16% of the German organic vineyard area is cultivated by the VDP

 SUSTAINABILITY

-• 34 % of the VDP vineyard area is sustainably certified
+• 59% of the VDP vineyard area is certified sustainable

-• According to the decision of the general meeting in 2021, all VDP members will be sustainably certified by 2025
+• According to the resolution of the 2021 General Assembly, all VDP members will be sustainably certified by mid-2025

 GROWTH